tmkerley/CSCI-441-LoT-MANGEMENT-SYSTEM/README.md

 type yes and continue

-to log in to the database viewer you will need to input the below information
+to log in to the database viewer you will need to input the below information where the password is "root"

 ![image](https://github.com/tmkerley/CSCI-441-LoT-MANGEMENT-SYSTEM/assets/45668508/4348a869-2656-40f2-9b75-4edf79274db4)